 Conversely, Illinois fell to No. 8 Michigan in the final seconds of the quarterfinal round of the Big Ten tournament, 64-63 Friday in Indianapolis.
 With the Fighting Illini up by one with less than a minute remaining, the Wolverines (25-7) capitalized on an Illinois turnover, and forward Jordan Morgan drove the ball the length of the court and laid it in to give Michigan the victory.
 Guards Tracy Abrams and Rayvonte Rice each had 11 points and freshman Kendrick Nunn added 10 of his own in the losing effort.

-In the regular season, Illinois finished eighth in the conference, compiling a 7-11 Big Ten record, while BU won the Patriot League regular season title with a conference record of 15-3.
+In the regular season, Illinois finished eighth in the Big Ten, compiling a 7-11 conference record, while BU won the Patriot League regular season title with a conference record of 15-3.

 At home, BU has a record of 11-5, with nine of those wins coming at Agganis Arena.
-On the road, the Fighting Illini have not been as sharp, compilimg a a 5-6 record away from home this year.
+On the road, the Fighting Illini have not been as sharp, compiling a a 5-6 road record.

-Should BU pull off the win over the Fighting Illini, the team will face the victor of the matchup between No. 3 seed Clemson University and No. 6 seed Georgia Tech University in the second round of the tournament.
+Should BU pull off the win over the Fighting Illini, the team will face the victor of the matchup between No. 3 seed Clemson University and No. 6 seed Georgia Tech University in the tournament’s second round.